 1. What does your co-op or condo building’s master insurance policy cover?

-As a general rule, says Schneider, any renovation work done in the apartment since it became a co-op or condo is almost always going to be your responsibility to insure and replace.
-Figure on about $250 per square foot to replace a total loss or more for a very high-end job (up to $1,500 per square feet).
+As a general rule, Schneider says, any renovation work done in the apartment since it became a co-op or condo is almost always going to be your responsibility to insure and replace.
+Figure on at least $250 per square foot to replace a total loss or more for a very high-end job (up to $1,500 per square feet).
 And remember that recent inflation has really impacted construction prices.

 2. What is the minimum level of liability insurance required by your co-op or condo building?